zerofo/sys-con/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: enhancement
 assignees: ''
 ---

-**READ THE TROUBLESHOOTING**
+READ THE TROUBLESHOOTING GUIDE
-Before posting a new ticket, please make sure to first read the [Troubleshooting guide](https://github.com/o0Zz/sys-con/blob/master/doc/Troubleshooting.md) and the [README]( https://github.com/o0Zz/sys-con/blob/master/README.md).
+Before posting a new ticket, please make sure to first read the Troubleshooting guide: https://github.com/o0Zz/sys-con/blob/master/doc/Troubleshooting.md

 **Description**
 A clear and concise description of what feature you would like